Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Duality between 2D toric code and classical Ising chains

 One of the main results of this work is the poly-depth duality between the two-dimensional toric code and two decoupled classical Ising chains.
 A duality between these models in the sense of having the same partition function had already been established in \cite{nussinov2009topological}, but here we extend this to our stronger definition of poly-depth duality, i.e. conjugation by unitaries that are additionally of poly-depth.
 The proof is deferred to \cref{sec:2Dtoriccode_proof}.
 Nevertheless, in this section we will provide a brief introduction to the model along with a discussion of the result.

 The two-dimensional toric code \cite{kitaev2003toric,nussinov2008toric} is defined on a square lattice with periodic boundary conditions.
-We define these lattices following the same notation as in \cite{Lucia_Pérez-García_Pérez-Hernández_2023}; indeed, let $L \in \NN$, and define $\mathbb{S}_L$ as $\RR/\sim$, where the quotient is taken with respect to the relation $x \sim x + L$ for every $x \in \RR$.
+We define these lattices following the same notation as in \cite{Lucia_Pérez-García_Pérez-Hernández_2023}; indeed, let $L \in \NN$, and define $\mathbb{S}_L$ as $\RR \slash \!\!\! \sim$, where the quotient is taken with respect to the relation $x \sim x + L$ for every $x \in \RR$.
 Without loss of generality, one can identify $\mathbb{S}_L$ with $[0, L)$.
 Let $(V_L, \mathcal{E}_L)$ be the square lattice on the torus $\mathbb{S}_L \times \mathbb{S}_L$ with vertices on the integer coordinates.
 Let $\Lambda_L$ be the set of spins of the system.
 In this case, one spin is located at the midpoint of every edge in $\mathcal{E}_L$ (see \cref{fig:toric3x3}).
-See \cite{iblisdir2010} for a thorough analysis of the eigenstates, partition function, and eigenenergies of this model.
-While these insights could allow for the preparation of its Gibbs state, exploring this lies beyond the scope of the present work.

 In order to define the 2D toric code Hamiltonian, we use the following notation; given a vertex of the lattice $v \in V_L$, we denote by $\partial v$ the set of the four spins that lay in the edges adjacent to $v$.
 We also define $p$ as any four-spin set such that its associated edges---which by a slight abuse of notation we also denote by $p \subset \mathcal{E}_L$---form a square.